Baqend/guide/src/index.md

 Every event can carry the following information:

 - **target:** the query on which `.stream([options])` was invoked.
 - **data:** the database entity this event was generated for, e.g. an entity that just entered or left the result set.
+(For self-maintaining queries, this attribute carries the updated result.)
 - **operation:** the operation by which the entity was altered (`'insert'`, `'update'` or `'delete'`; `'none'` if unknown or not applicable).
 For an example where neither `'insert'`, `'update'` nor `'delete'` can reasonably be applied to an event, consider how the last one in a top-10 query result is pushed out when a new contender enters the top-10: While one event represents the insertion of the new contender itself, another event represents the entity leaving the result which was neither inserted, updated nor deleted.
 Consequently, Baqend would deliver this event with a `'none'` operation.
 - **matchType:** indicates how the transmitted entity relates to the query result.